 Employment Purpose Considerations

 There is no single or simple answer as to the application of the FCRA to these positions—the end-user of the report must examine the substance of the relationship and decide accordingly.
-As noted above, when looking at independent contractors, the FCRA treats many independent contractors as employees if the particulars of the relationship suggest that the subject is in the class entitled to the protection of the FCRA.
 In the case of partners and directors, this analysis becomes more complex and the focus may be on whether the person is an employer or an employee.
 Is the advancement of an employee to a partnership position a “promotion” which makes the report a consumer report relating to employment?
 It appears so, as an evaluation relating to a promotion is subject to the FCRA–substantively these are the individuals that the FCRA is meant to protect, especially when there are hundreds of partners, as is the case with large accounting and law firms.
 But consideration for becoming a partner in an investment transaction does not fall under the FCRA’s permissible purpose of employment, as such partners have control and personal liability and, therefore, are “employers” and not “employees” within the protected class.
-To make this all the more difficult, this complexity is veiled with uncertainty resulting from the fact that the applicable legal principles are essentially unresolved.
+To make all this more difficult, this complexity is veiled with uncertainty resulting from the fact that the applicable legal principles are essentially unresolved.

 Obligations of Employers Before Procuring a Consumer Report

 Before procuring a consumer report or an investigative consumer report (an investigative consumer report is essentially a subset of a consumer report, whereby the CRA obtains information through personal interviews (e.g., an in-depth reference check)), the employer must certify to the CRA that:

 - it has a permissible purpose for procuring a report from the CRA;

 - it has provided the required disclosures to the candidate (described below);